 There are many types of health insurance and health service plans.
-Here are very brief descriptions of those that are most often used:
+Here are very brief descriptions of those that used are most often:

 Managed care plans

 There are different types of managed health care plans.
 Most of them have lower premiums and co-payments (co-pays) than fee-for-service insurance.
-(Co-payments are the amount you must pay at the time of service, usually a flat fee for office visits or other services.)
-Coinsurance may also be less (this is a percentage of the bill you must pay even after you’ve paid the yearly deductible amount.)
+(A co-pay is the amount you must pay at the time of service, usually a flat fee for office visits or other services.)
+Co-insurance may also be less.
+(This is a percentage of the bill you must pay even after you’ve paid the yearly deductible amount.)
 Premiums, co-pays, and co-insurance amounts can differ between managed care companies and even between services within the same company.
 There’s usually no need to file claim forms.

 Some managed care plans employ their own doctors and run their own hospitals.
 Others require members to use a primary care provider who coordinates all of the patient’s care and serves as a “gatekeeper” for care from specialists.
 The gatekeeper is usually a primary care doctor who’s responsible for the overall medical care of the patient.
 This doctor organizes and approves medical treatments, tests, specialty referrals, and hospitalizations.
 For example, if you need to see an expert like a lung specialist, you would need a referral from your primary care doctor before the specialist sees you.
 Otherwise your plan may not pay.